Joseph Kerman: Life and career

 His doctoral thesis on Elizabethan madrigals was published in 1962 and was notable for contextualizing them in the preceding Italian madrigal tradition.
 He maintained an interest in the English madrigal composer William Byrd throughout his career, and wrote several influential monographs on his work.
-He wrote a widely popular book on the Beethoven string quartets in the style of Donald Francis Tovey.
-With his wife, Vivian Kerman, he wrote the widely used textbook, Listen, first published in 1972 and now in its 7th edition co-authored by Gary Tomlinson.
+He wrote a widely popular book on the Beethoven string quartets in the style of Donald Tovey.
+With his wife, Vivian Kerman, he wrote the widely used textbook, Listen, first published in 1972 and now in its sixth edition co-authored by Gary Tomlinson.
 In 1985 he published his history and critique of traditional musicology, Contemplating Music: Challenges to Musicology, which argued that the intellectual isolation of musical theorists and musicologists and their excessively positivistic approach had hampered the development of serious musical criticism.
 Described in The Grove Dictionary of Music and Musicians as "a defining moment in the field", the book has been credited as helping to shape a "new musicology" that is willing to engage with feminist theory, hermeneutics, queer studies, and post-structuralism.

 From 1997 to 1998 Kerman held the Charles Eliot Norton Memorial Chair at Harvard University, where he gave a series of public lectures on the importance of approaching musical texts and performances via a "close reading" similar to that used in literary studies, a theme that was central to many of his writings.
 The Norton lectures were published in 1998 as Concerto Conversations.
 Kerman has written regularly for The New York Review of Books since 1977 and was a founding editor of the journal, 19th-Century Music.
 Critical essays written by Kerman from the late 1950s to the early 1990s are collected in his 1994 book, Write All These Down, which takes its title from a phrase in one of William Byrd's songs.